 We have long noted the number one complaint of chronic Hepatitis C patients is fatigue.
 The following study, presented at the latest AASLD conference in Boston, verifies this observation.

 Currently there is no real medical solution to the fatigue felt by Hepatitis c patients.
-The best natural fatigue intervention we have seen, to date, is Fatigue Relief Plus.
+The best natural fatigue intervention we have seen, to date, is NT Factor.

-If you can relate to the information in this study, perhaps you should consider giving Fatigue Relief Plus a try.
+If you can relate to the information in this study, perhaps you should consider giving NT Factor a try.
 It has worked for others, it very well may work for you.

 Sleep and Fatigue in Patients with Chronic Hepatitis C

 Fatigue and disordered sleep have been shown to affect quality of life in patients with chronic illnesses.
 The purpose of this study was to evaluate fatigue and sleeping behavior reported by patients with Chronic Hepatitis C (CHC).

 Subjects completed the Fatigue Severity Scale (FSS) resulting in a total average fatigue score derived from 9 Likert type scale items assessing disabling fatigue (range 1-7).
 Subjective sleep quality was measured using the Pittsburgh Sleep Quality Index (PSQI) in which a global score (ranging from 0-21) and 7 component scores were derived.
 In both cases a high score indicated more severe complaints.